Adjust your irrigation for the seasons

 - Wetting agents

 - Mulch, mulch, mulch!
-It is not only good for your plant's health, but will increase moisture retention within the soil - especially for when you switch off your irrigation for the wet season.
+It is not only good for your plant's health, but will increase moisture retention within the soil.

 - Mulch will also help keep plant roots cool, assist in suppressing weeds, add biomass to soil structure and can assist with drainage.

 - Remember, mulch pushed against tree trunks can encourage rotting during the wet, so make sure there is space around the truck to allow for airflow.